 - transferring responsibility for rail-specific health and safety regulation from the Health and Safety Executive to us;

-- creation of additional functions for us, including a role in dealing with closures;
+- creation of additional functions for us, including a role in dealing with statutory closures;

 - transferring responsibility for monitoring and enforcing the licence conditions concerning consumer protection from the Strategic Rail Authority; and

-- providing advice and assistance to the Secretary of State for Transport, Scottish Ministers and the National Assembly of Wales.
+- providing advice and assistance to the Secretary of State for Transport, Scottish Ministers and the National Assembly for Wales.